 What is Sclerotherapy?

-Sclerotherapy is a minimally invasive procedure used since the 1930s to eliminate spider and varicose veins on the legs.
+Sclerotherapy is a minimally invasive procedure used since the 1930s to reduce spider and varicose veins on the legs.
 Dr. Davis will inject a sclerosing (irritating) solution directly into your veins, causing them to shrink and eventually disappear.
 The blood normally carried by these weakened veins becomes re-routed to deeper, more competent vessels below.
-Sclerotherapy has surpassed laser therapy as the preferred treatment choice for these leg veins, fully eliminating them by three treatments in most cases.
+Sclerotherapy has surpassed laser therapy as the preferred treatment choice for these leg veins, lessening them by three treatments in most cases.

 Who is a candidate for Sclerotherapy from Dr. Davis?